MechanicalRabbit/FunSQL.jl/docs/src/test/clauses.md

     print(render(c, dialect = :sqlserver))
     #-> [person]

+A quote character in an identifier is properly escaped.

+    c = ID("year of \"birth\"")

+    print(render(c))
+    #-> "year of ""birth"""

-A quoted identifier is created using the chain operator.
+A qualified identifier is created using the chain operator.

     c = ID(:person) |> ID(:year_of_birth)
     #-> (…) |> ID(:year_of_birth)